-Revenue is adjusted for expected discounts and volume

-discounts, which are estimated based on the historical data or forecast and projections.
-The Group recognises revenue when it transfers control over goods or services to its customers
+Revenue is measured at an amount that reflects the considerations, to which an entity expects to be entitled in exchange for transferring goods or services to customer, excluding amounts collected on behalf of third parties.
+Revenue is adjusted for expected discounts and volume discounts, which are estimated based on the historical data or forecast and projections.
+The Group recognises revenue when it transfers control over goods or services to its customers.